-Creative England supports the development of 16 projects and the production of three films on budgets of £350,000.
-Based originally in Bristol, the initiative which began life in 2009 has widened its net to a search for stories that reflect England.
+Creative England supports the development of 16 projects and the production of three micro budget films of £350,000.
+Focused originally on Bristol, the micro budget filmmaking initiative which began life in 2009 has widened its net to a search for stories that reflect the English regions.

-There will be two consecutive development programmes, first in summer 2012 for 16 projects, then in the autumn for eight projects, before three films are green lit in early 2013.
+There will be two consecutive development programmes, first in summer 2014 for 16 projects, then in the autumn for eight projects, before the three low budget films are green lit in early 2015.

 The original iFeatures films are now all complete.
 Encompassing a wide range of genres and audiences, all three are represented by Content Film for UK and International sales.

 Creative England announced that the three micro budget films to be greenlit through iFeatures2 were Spaceship from writer/director Alex Taylor, currently in development, The Goob from writer/director Guy Myhill, and Martin Radich’s Norfolk, both of which are on post-production.

 Applications for the next iteration of iFeatures open on the 27th of January and close the 14th of March 2014.
 For further details please visit the iFeatures website

 Filmmakers can visit the iF on Film page on the ifeatures website.